open-telemetry/opentelemetry-collector-contrib/exporter/datasetexporter/README.md

 If you do not want to specify `api_key` in the file, you can use the [builtin functionality](https://opentelemetry.io/docs/collector/configuration/#configuration-environment-variables) and use `api_key: ${env:DATASET_API_KEY}`.

+### Server Host Settings

+Specifying server host is important for the correct functionality.
+DataSet expects that the value will be set in the `serverHost` attribute.
+You can use [attributesprocessor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor), if you have stored the value in some different attribute, or `server_host` settings.

+If the attribute `serverHost` is not specified or empty, then the value from `server_host.server_host` is used.
+If it's also not empty, then as fallback the host name can be used.

 ### Optional Settings

 - `buffer`: